3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 (for veterinary information only)

-BRAND NAME: ROFERON, INTRON A, ALFERON N
+BRAND NAMES: INTRON A, ALFERON N

 The search for a general stimulant for the immune system has been on-going and no single product has emerged as efficacious.
 Products that are currently employed as immunostimulants include: vitamin C, echinacea (an herb), acemannan (an aloe derivative), levamisole (a dewormer), and many others.
 The interferons are what we call “cytokines” meaning they are biochemicals secreted by cells of the immune system to regulate other cells of the immune system.
 There are several members of the interferon family classified according to the cell receptors to which they bind.
 Interferons are generally produced in the body in response to viral infections and have antiviral activity as well as immunostimulating properties.

 Interferon use in human medicine became much more common after genetic engineering technology enabled mass production of interferon proteins.
 Interferon alpha is strongly antiviral in its higher doses and is a more general modulator of the immune response in lower (“dilute”) doses.
+That said, proof of effectiveness, especially with the diluted doses, is lacking in veterinary patients and its use should be considered investigational.

 HOW THIS MEDICATION IS USED